 Then I filled in all of the empty spaces with lamb’s ear stems and cotton stems.

 All for a pretty neutral, natural farmhouse looking Christmas tree!
-I’m in love with the results.
+I’m in love with the results this holiday season.

 I love the wrapping paper, too, and how it looks with the tree.
-If you want more info on the wrapping paper or my tips on creating simple, but gorgeous wrapped gifts, then click here!
+If you want more info on the wrapping paper or my tips on creating simple, but gorgeous wrapped gifts that also double as home decor, then click here!

-What do you think of my non-traditional neutral farmhouse tree?
+What do you think of my non-traditional neutral, farmhouse-style, white flocked Christmas tree?
 Would you create a tree like this in your home?

 Get Instant Access to my Guide to Customize Your Home on a Budget